 - Inspections is normally done prior to the appraisal

-- A typical home inspection normally costs between $300 and $500, depending on the county and state of the subject property
+A typical inspection normally costs between $300 and $500, depending on the county and state of the subject property.

 Home Inspection Process

-Majority of home inspectors have the same home inspection process but it can depend on the home inspector and home inspection company.
+Majority of inspectors have the same home inspection process.
+The inspection depends on the individual inspector and the policies of their company.

 - Inspectors will normally inspect any minor as well as major defects that he or she finds on the home they inspect